rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/412_basic-web-app.md

 repository into a running docker container.
 You may analyse the corresponding [build logs](/3_how-tos/35_tooling_and_debugging/debugging-logs/#build-logs), which help debug failing builds.

-Please proceed to creation of package once the build is Complete.
+Please proceed to the creation of the package once the build is complete.

 ## Creating the package
 You will add and deploy ***simple-hello-world*** package.
 To create a new package,